kielstrang/prefegator/README.md

 ## Preface
-Prefegator is a group project made by students at [Lighthouse Labs] (lighthouselabs.ca).
+Prefegator is a group project made by students at [Lighthouse Labs](lighthouselabs.ca).
 It served to introduce the students to working on a team, how development in that environment might work, and further let them practice full-stack development.

 # Prefegator
 Having trouble deciding on what to do?
 Try Prefegator and let your friends help you.